 - 2 cups cold water

 Combine the cornstarch and water in a bowl and stir until the cornstarch is completely dissolved.
 (The mixture will be milky in color.)
-Add 1 to 2 drops of essential oil for fragrance if desired and mix well.
+Add one or two drops of essential oil for fragrance if desired and mix well.
 Transfer the mixture to a clean spray bottle and use.

 Label the bottle "Spray Starch," and you might want to add, "Shake well before each use" to remind yourself of that crucial step.